ky0n/jekyll-blog/freelance.markdown

 ---

-## 🌐 Frontend: Angular & Vue.js
+## 🌐 Frontend: Angular

-While backend is my main focus, I’ve also built and maintained plenty of **Angular** and **Vue.js** frontends – mostly as part of full-stack projects.
+While backend is my main focus, I’ve also built and maintained plenty of **Angular** frontends – mostly as part of full-stack projects.

 - Angular (strong TypeScript, RxJS, forms, routing)
-- Vue 2 & 3 (clean, component-driven architecture)
 - REST integration, state management, and UI frameworks like TailwindCSS

 ---